 Angela Chou (right panel) is a fellow of the Royal College of Pathologists of Australasia.
-She divides her time between a busy clinical practice at SydPath, St Vincent's Hospital, Sydney, and research work at the Garvan Institute of Medical Research where she is a post-doctoral Fellow.
+She divides her time between diagnostic work at Royal North Shore Hospital and cancer research.

 Kim George (left) is a senior administrative officer at Pathology North, Royal North Shore Hospital, with extensive experience in medical transcription and pathology data curation and mining.

 Kim created the foundational datasets for the group and established processes to mine pathology information systems for data which now accompany our tissue resource.

 Mahtab Farzin (right) is a fellow of the Royal College of Pathologists of Australasia.
 Her research interest lies in the development of potential new cancer diagnostics which can help fine-tune cancer treatment for individual patients.